-The importance of leaders recognizing the responsibility of the individual as a citizen in a digitally driven culture is the primary focus of this course.
-Students will develop an understanding of their own competency and proficiency in the areas of Information and Data Literacy, Communication and Collaboration, Digital Content Creation, Safety and Security, and Technical Problem Solving.
-This understanding and the implications of a digital citizenship perspective will be applied to the broader practice of leading others within organizations both virtual and physical.
+This course focuses on the importance of leaders recognizing the duality of citizenship in a digitally driven culture.
+Students will develop an awareness of cultural-products, linguistics, practices-as manifest in digital modalities.
+This understanding and the necessity of forming a digital worldview will be applied to the broader practice of leading across contexts both virtual and physical.